Training at Home vs. Training at the Gym: What Men and Women Over 40 Actually Need

 Low-impact cardio: brisk walking, step-ups, or cycling

-“Home workouts are perfect for building foundation strength and confidence before progressing to heavier training,” says David Paul.
+“Home workouts are perfect for building foundation strength and confidence before progressing to heavier training,” says Dave.

 Why the Gym Can Be Powerful